Fabber12/lammps-mace/README.md

 ```bash
 module use $HOME/modules
 ```
-An example of how to submit a job to run a simple simulation is provided in ML-IAP_water_benchmark
+An example of how to submit a job to run a simple simulation is provided in `water-example` directory
 ##

 ## PyTorch-MACE